 of Equine Dentistry promotes an integrated approach to equine health care.

-Our students become an essential part of the equine health care team by promoting equine health and balance
+Our students become an essential part of the equine health care team by promoting equine health and natural

 Proper dental maintenance is essential to allow peak performance and harmony between the horse and rider.

 Thorough dental care relying on horsemanship skills and proper training can:

 - prevent premature tooth loss and promote more complete utilization of feed,

 - reduce the incidence of impaction and gas colic, alleviate tempormandibular joint pain,